juancarbajal98/juancarbajal98/README.md

 ------------------------------------------------------
 Hi, I'm Juan Carbajal 🙋🏽‍

-- I currently work a lot with JavaScript and C++ 👨🏽‍💻 👨🏽‍💻 👨🏽‍💻
+- I currently work a lot with JavaScript and React 👨🏽‍💻 👨🏽‍💻 👨🏽‍💻

-- I'm currently trying to learn React 🔬 🔬 🔬
+- I'm currently trying to learn Electron 🔬 🔬 🔬

 - Ask me about C++ or Python! 🤓 🤓 🤓